 Once your portal exists, the portal administrator can federate servers and designate a hosting server.
 See Federate an ArcGIS Server site with your portal and Configure a hosting server for instructions.

-For portal members to use the functionality that writes to each type of ArcGIS Data Store, the portal administrator must assign members to roles that have the required privileges.
-For information on portal privileges and assigning roles, see User types, roles, and privileges and Configure roles.
+For members of your organization to use the functionality that relies on the data in each type of ArcGIS Data Store, the organization administrator must assign members to roles that have the required privileges.
+For information about portal privileges and assigning roles, see User types, roles, and privileges and Configure roles.